 Along with the prenatal consider taking Vitamin B, Omega 3 and Probiotics.
 Consult with your doctor before you decide to take these vitamins to decide if they are right for you.

 - Vitamin B can help reduce upset stomach and also helps with your mood if you are lacking in this nutrient.
-Nuts, legumes and seeds contain Vitamin B6 if you would rather get it through food.
+Nuts, legumes, and seeds contain Vitamin B6 if you would rather get it through food.
+Check out this Vitamin B supplement on Amazon.

-- Probiotics help provide good bacteria in your body which help to fight off Candida (yeast).
-Which can present it self as thrush in your baby’s mouth if you have excess candida in your body.
+- Probiotics help provide good bacteria in your body which helps to fight off Candida (yeast).
+Which can present itself as thrush in your baby's mouth if you have excess candida in your body.
+Check out these probiotic gummies on Amazon that got 4- 1/2 stars.

 27. EAT HEALTHY WHEN YOU CAN